syntax-tree/hast-util-select/readme.md

 ### `select.matches(selector, node[, space])`

+Check that the given `node` matches `selector`.
+Returns boolean, whether the node matches or not.

 This only checks the element itself, not the surrounding tree.
-Thus, nesting in selectors is not supported (`p b`, `p > b`), neither are selectors like `:first-child`, etc.  This simply checks that the given element matches the selector.
+Thus, nesting in selectors is not supported (`p b`, `p > b`), neither are selectors like `:first-child`, etc.
+This only checks that the given element matches the selector.

 ##### Usage